dmdevgo/RxPM/README.md

 - `onCreate()` — Called when the PresentationModel is created.
 Initialize your Rx chains in this method.
 - `onBind()` — Called when the View binds to the PresentationModel.
 - `onResume` - Called when the View resumes and begins to receive updates from states and commands.
 - `onPause` - Called when the View pauses.
-At this point, states and commands stops emitting to the View and turn on internal buffer until the View resumes again.
+At this point, states and commands stop emitting to the View and turn on internal buffer until the View resumes again.
 - `onUnbind()` — Called when the View unbinds from the PresentationModel.
 - `onDestroy()` — Called when the PresentationModel is being destroyed.
 Dispose all subscriptions in this method.